xinru1414/AspectHierarchy/README.md

 ```
 $ pipenv install
 ```
 This package uses [feng-hirst-rst-parser](https://github.com/arne-cl/feng-hirst-rst-parser).
-In the `feng-hirst-rst-parser`  dir, run the following command to build an image from the dockerfile.
+In order to run the parser, fisrt start running Docker, then in the `feng-hirst-rst-parser`  dir, run the following command to build an image from the dockerfile.
 ```
 $ docker build -t feng-hirst .
 ```